 Don’t be afraid of being human and letting your own feelings show — often this display of shared humanity is exactly what our clients need in order to feel seen and heard.

-Talking with our women clients about their births can shed light into important physical, mental and emotional insights about them, which are very valuable to us as wellness professionals.
+Talking with our women clients about their births can shed light on the important physical, mental and emotional insights about them, which are very valuable to us as wellness professionals.

 Source Link – https://www.girlsgonestrong.com/blog/coaching-and-training/how-to-talk-to-your-client-about-their-birth-experience-and-why-it-matters/